bryvictoria/rsp/README.md

                 Controller - Handles the request and response only.
 Will only call the method in the service passing the parameters from the request.
 Then create the appropriate response.
             </li>
             <li>
                 Service - Handles the logic.
+Manipulates the data.
             </li>
             <li>
                 Repository - Handles the data only.
 I separate the codes for data storage and data retrieval so that my service is not attached to a specific resource library.